Claromentis: A digital workplace solution with compliance built-in

 View and edit content (such as documents, policies, reports, e-forms, and so on)

 It’s worth noting that these administrators needn’t be tech gurus.
-With Claromentis’s no-code, drag-and-drop functionality, anyone can build new features, set up automated processes and manage your intranet.
+With Claromentis’ no-code, drag-and-drop functionality, anyone can build new features, set up automated processes and manage your intranet.
 This gives your technical and compliance teams valuable time to actively find and mitigate risks.

 4. Configure user groups and permissions